SGT Ricardo PerezRamos

 SGT PerezRamos spent four years in rehab and has undergone 100 surgeries.
 After enduring years of pain, his right leg was also amputated in 2014.
 He credits his wife, Darilyn, as being a source of strength throughout his recovery.

 Ricardo began walking on his prosthetics eight months after his injury and is now hoping to be a member of the U.S. National Sled Hockey Team.
 “When I am on the ice, I have no worries – nothing else matters,” he says.

 In addition to sled hockey, Ricardo enjoys hunting, fishing, and clay shooting.
-Though Ricardo excels in these outdoor activities, he still faces challenges within his home.
-In his current home, the doorways and hallways are too narrow for his wheelchair.
-He has trouble accessing the laundry room, bathroom, and kitchen.
-A specially adapted Homes For Our Troops home will allow Ricardo to enter every part of the home, making it easier to do routine activities such as cooking or washing dishes.
+Though Ricardo excels in these outdoor activities, he still faced challenges in his previous home.
+The doorways and hallways were too narrow for his wheelchair.
+He had trouble accessing the laundry room, bathroom, and kitchen.
+His specially adapted custom Homes For Our Troops home allows Ricardo to enter every part of the home, making it easier to do routine activities such as cooking or washing dishes.

-Ricardo says the home will be beneficial for his son Brian and two daughters, Ariadna and Sophia.
-Living in a safe, stress-free environment will give him more energy to spend with his family outdoors.
-Not having the financial burden of a mortgage, he will be able to allocate more funds to supporting his children through school.
+Ricardo says the home is beneficial for his son Brian and two daughters, Ariadna and Sophia.
+Living in a safe, stress-free environment gives him more energy to spend with his family outdoors.
+Not having the financial burden of a mortgage, he is able to allocate more funds to supporting his children through school.
 Since moving into his HFOT home, Ricardo has returned to school for welding and is scheduled to complete his certification in early 2023.

-Originally from Massachusetts, Ricardo is choosing to build his home in Texas.
+Originally from Massachusetts, Ricardo chose to build his home in Texas.

-Ricardo says the home will give him his life back.
+Ricardo says the home gives him his life back.
 “I know I will have challenges for the rest of my days, but this home will make it easier to enjoy my daily life.”